EMALS, AAG, and the Catapult That Reinvented the Aircraft Carrier

 This is the new catapult.
 It is called EMALS — the Electromagnetic Aircraft Launch System — and it is one of three technologies that have quietly turned the aircraft carrier from a Cold War symbol into the most technically radical warship of the 21st century.

-The Ford-class carrier carries an F-35C in the same air wing as a 1980s F/A-18F, throws either off the deck without breaking a sweat, recovers them with a magnetic brake instead of a hydraulic one, and does it all while powering New York City’s worth of equipment.
-The world’s other carriers are watching.
+The Ford-class carrier carries an F-35C in the same air wing as a 1990s F/A-18F, throws either off the deck without breaking a sweat, recovers them with a magnetic brake instead of a hydraulic one, and does it all while powering a small city's worth of equipment.
+The world's other carriers are watching.

 Quick Facts